Installation scenarios

 Szenarios

 In the following, frequently used installation variants are briefly described.
-The scenarios chosen here are only a selection of the various possible combinations regarding data storage, multi-user and database.
+These scenarios are a selection of the possible combinations regarding data storage, multi-user and database.

 Desktop computer

-Scenario: Each user in your office has their own computer.
+Scenario: Each user in your organization has their own computer.

 BL Banking is installed on the user's computer.
 All program files and application data are stored in the selected installation directory.
 This is a single-user installation.